daattali/beautiful-jekyll/draft/2022-11-21-whygooglecloudoss.md

 One major concern of organisations migrating to public cloud is the risk of vendor lock-in.
 They are concerned how difficult it is to migrate from one cloud platform to another, if it is too complex and expensive their application may become 'locked in' to a particular platform and require significant financial, time or technical investment to move at a later date.
 By choosing open source offerings, organisations can remove (or lessen) concerns about vendor lock-in....
 Helping to address this concern, Google created the Knative project, which has grown to have contributions from a variety of companies including IBM, RedHat, VMware and SAP, but ultimately ensures organisations can run serverless workloads anywhere they want, be that on a fully managed GKE cluster, serverless Cloud Run, Cloud run for Anthos, Kubernetes on premise, or on another hyperscaler platform or OpenShift platform.

 ![Knative](/assets/img/whygcpopensource/knative.png "Knative Logo")

+*Knative is an Open-Source Enterprise-level solution to build Serverless and Event Driven Applications.*

 Whilst the Knative serverless components need to be installed on top of GKE clusters, for Google Cloud Run, Knative is built in.
 Knative is a platform agnostic solution for running serverless.
 With Knatives open API and runtime environment, concerns of vendor lock-in from a serverless container perspective are alleviated.